This page was last updated: April 21st, 2022

-The Emergency Department (ED) or a Minor Injury Unit (MIU) may have prescribed you with some pain relief.
+The Emergency Department (ED) or a Minor Injuries Unit (MIU) may have prescribed you with some pain relief.
 Take these as instructed to help manage the pain.

 If you do not feel that this medication is helping, talk to us during your appointment in Fracture Clinic, or your GP, about an alternative option.

 Ice is a great natural anaesthetic that helps relieve pain and controls swelling.
-Apply ice packs or a bag of frozen peas wrapped in a wet thin towel to your knee for up to 15 minutes every few hours.
+Apply ice packs or a bag of frozen peas wrapped in a wet thin towel to your injured area for up to 15 minutes every few hours.

 Medical evidence suggests that smoking prolongs fracture healing time.
 In extreme cases it can stop healing altogether.
 Stopping smoking during the healing phase of a fracture will help ensure optimal recovery from this injury.